koreader/koxtoolchain/README.md

 ./gen-tc.sh kindle
 ```

-You can use `./gen-tc.sh -h` to get a list of supported platforms.
+You can use `./gen-tc.sh -h` to get a list of supported platforms (some of which may not have a matching KOReader target, either because a port was never finished (e.g., `bookeen`), or they're just minor variants for evolving platforms where KOReader prefers to keep backwards compatibility intact (e.g., `kobov4`)).

 After the build is finished, you should be able to find your cross ToolChains under the `~/x-tools` directory.